-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), Arabian American Development Company and Subsidiaries' internal control over financial reporting as of December 31, 2009, based on criteria established in Internal Control - Integrate Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO), and our reports dated March 15, 2010 expressed an unqualified opinion.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), Arabian American Development Company and Subsidiaries' internal control over financial reporting as of December 31, 2009, based on criteria established in Internal Control - Integrate Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO), and our report dated March 15, 2010 expressed an unqualified opinion.

 /s/ Travis Wolff, LLP (also known as Travis, Wolff & Company, L.L.P.)
-Dallas, Texas March 15, 2010
+Dallas, Texas March 15, 2010, (except as to Note 8 which is as of May 11, 2010)